 Triplet UV light magnifying glass with LED / LUK10-21-UV-LED

 Triplet UV light magnifying glass with LED (UV lighting), round shape, lens Ø 21 mm

 Diamonds have a characteristic appearance under long-wave UV light.
 This becomes very clear when several stones of a piece of jewelery are viewed at the same time, as illustrated by the illustration of a necklace with colorless diamonds.
 Here a number of diamonds show no reaction to UV light; the majority of the stones shine in various light blue tones.
 Some stones can appear in yellowish or orange tones or, as here, shine in greenish tones.

 Only the overall appearance of a complete piece of jewelry under UV light enables the stones to be clearly identified as diamonds.
 If different stones show irregular colors or shades, there is a high probability that the piece of jewelery consists of diamonds.
 If there were an appearance with uniform colors or shades of color, a piece of jewelry would probably consist of zirconia, moissanite or glass imitations or synthetic diamonds.

 If you want to know exactly how UV light is used to identify gemstones and ornamental stones and would like to find out details about well-founded analysis methods, simply order our white paper “Luminescence examination”.
-This specialist publication was produced in collaboration with Prof. Dr. Jochen Schlueter wrote. a qualified mineralogist in charge of the permanent collection on display at the Mineralogical Museum in Hamburg.
+This specialist publication was produced in collaboration with Prof. Dr. Jochen Schlueter wrote.
+He is a graduate mineralogist and responsible for the display collection of the Mineralogical Museum in Hamburg.

 Do you want to read more?